 When a person’s diet lacks certain vitamins and minerals, such as vitamin B12, calcium and iron, symptoms of depression can occur.
 On the flip side, eating nutritious meals regularly gives you the energy you need to complete your daily tasks and provides the necessary ingredients for a happy, balanced life.
 When we lack the energy to work hard, perform, or make an effort towards fostering the relationships in our life, you may fall short of accomplishing your duties and goals, which can leave you feeling sad or frustrated.
 Therefore, negatively affecting your mental health.

 Let's face it, our society uses food and eating as a bonding activity.
 While going out to eat or attending a family function is important to our social health, sitting down for a healthy, home-cooked meal is a great habit to adopt.
 These intimate meals that nourish our body also help build deeper relationships, providing an opportunity for meaningful connection.
 Beyond that, improved physical health may make you more likely to take part in social games or activities which are great for bonding with others.
 The fact of the matter is by eating healthy food we can better achieve weight loss, increase our energy levels and improve our mental health.
 Feeling good and looking our best will positively impact our self confidence.
 Higher self confidence, or a healthy self-esteem can boost your social confidence, strengthening your ability to create and keep good friendships and intimate relationships.

 In conclusion, nutrition is very important and must not be neglected when trying to optimize your lifestyle.
 It ultimately affects every aspect of your health.
-If you are interested in learning more about how you can optimize your nutrition, make sure you check out our coaching and accountability system through Hii-Tide.
-Here, we are able to discuss different nutrition topics and provide tips to help you navigate the mass amount of information to find what works best for you!
+If you are interested in learning more about how you can optimize your nutrition, schedule a mentor call with one of us!
+On the call we are able to discuss different nutrition topics and provide tips to help you navigate the mass amount of information to find what works best for you!